Menu

 • Nepal government permit: ~$11,000

-• guided expeditions : Depending on service level, can cost anywhere from $30,000 to over $100,000.
+• The cost of guided expeditions varies based on the service level, ranging from $30,000 to over $100,000.

 Challenges: